tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 After sorting table to find duplicate rows, we then delete each row that has more than one entry.

 #### Procedure for standardizing data
-- Trim whitepaces:
+- Trim whitepaces in column 1 entries:
 Trimming unnecessary whitespaces in our data helps maintain data integrity.
+In the company column, the crypto industry is represented with several labels, we need to make them unique.
 - Merge similar industries with same label:
 The Crypto industry is represented with different labels, hence we set them all to a single label.